What We Do?

-PureHemp has secured global technology licensing rights to convert industrial hemp into hemp-based products.
-PureVision Technology, Inc. (“PureVision”) based in Ft.
-Lupton, Colorado, has developed and patented the continuous countercurrent reactor (CCR) technology that rapidly converts non-food biomass such as corn stover, wheat straw, grasses, wood and hemp stalks into biobased products.
+The CCR division has a focus on scaling up the CCR technology for biorefining industrial hemp into pulps, lignin and sugars for many industries.
+PureHemp has secured global technology licensing rights to convert industrial hemp into hemp-based products using the continuous countercurrent reactor (CCR) technology.
+CCRs rapidly convert non-food biomass such as corn stover, wheat straw, grasses, wood and hemp stalks into biobased products.
 PureHemp has demonstrated the unique capabilities of the CCR technology that deconstructs hemp into its fundamental components that then become intermediate materials including:

 PureHemp is on the ground floor of the renewed U.S. hemp-refining industry.
-PureHemp plans to benefit from this new opportunity, not only by becoming an important link in the emerging value chain from farmer to consumers, but also by:
+PureHemp is an important link in the emerging value chain from farmer to consumers, and also by:

 - Partnering with other hemp-inspired technology and development companies

-- Providing thresher services and decortication equipment to the hemp community
+- Providing fiber products and equipment to the hemp community

 - Providing technology licensing packages to project developers and entrepreneurs